CUBRID/cubrid-manual/en/intro.rst

 Database Volume Structure
 -------------------------

 The following diagram illustrates the CUBRID database volume structure.
-As you can see, the database is divided into three volumes: permanent, temporary and backup.
+As you can see, the database is divided into four volumes: permanent, temporary, backup and log volume.
 This chapter will examine each volume and its characteristics.

 .. image:: /images/image2.png